 Dr. Kamran Fallahpour

 Dr. Fallahpour is a Clinical Psychologist and the director of the Brain Resource Center, New York.
-His clinical practice and research activities are focused on health psychology,applied neuroscience and computer-human interface.
+His clinical practice and research activities are focused on health, psychology, applied neuroscience and computer-human interfaces.
 Dr. Fallahpour has years of experience in assessment and treatment of various psychological and neuropsychological conditions that have their roots in the brain, the psyche, and physiology.
-Applying the latest findings from research in health psychology, and neuroscience, he has brought together the latest and most effective tools and techniques for a personalized, objective, and integrated approach to assessment and treatment of psychological and neuropsychological disorders.
-Dr. Fallahpour's current research includes participation in international trials identifying biomarkers in depression and ADHD, as well as, helping develop one of the largest databases of brain, cognitive, and genomic data across mental disorders.
-In addition to clinical and research activities, he has contributed to design and implementation of applications used for physiological monitoring and computer-human interface.
+Applying the latest findings from research in health psychology and neuroscience, he has brought together the latest, most effective tools and techniques for a personalized, objective, and integrated approach to assessment and treatment of psychological and neuropsychological disorders.
+Dr. Fallahpour’s current research includes participation in international trials identifying biomarkers in depression and ADHD, as well as, helping develop one of the largest databases of brain, cognitive, and genomic data across various mental disorders.
+In addition to clinical and research activities, he has contributed to design and implementation of applications used for physiological monitoring and computer-human interfaces.
 Such applications are used in research, clinical practice, and cognitive assessment and training.
 Dr. Fallahpour is also affiliated with Columbia University College of Surgeons as an Instructor in Clinical Psychology at Roosevelt Hospital Center Department of Psychiatry.

 Dr. Gary An

-Dr. Gary An is an Associate Professor of Surgery and the co-Director of the Surgical Intensive Care Unit at the University of Chicago.
-In addition to being an active clinician he is a Senior Fellow of the Computation Institute at the University of Chicago.
-He is a graduate of the University of Miami, Florida School of Medicine, and did his surgical residency at Cook County Hospital/University of Illinois, Chicago.
-He was previously a Trauma Surgeon at Cook County Hospital from 1997 to 2003, the Director of the Burn Intensive Care Unit at Cook County Hospital from 2003-2006 and a Trauma Surgeon at Northwestern Memorial Hospital in Chicago, IL 2006 to 2010.
+Dr. Gary An is an Associate Professor of Surgery and the Co-Director of the Surgical Intensive Care Unit at the University of Chicago.
+In addition to being an active clinician, he is a Senior Fellow of the Computation Institute at the University of Chicago.
+He is a graduate of the University of Miami, Florida School of Medicine and did his surgical residency at Cook County Hospital & University of Illinois, Chicago.
+He was previously a Trauma Surgeon at Cook County Hospital from 1997 to 2003, the Director of the Burn Intensive Care Unit at Cook County Hospital from 2003-2006 and a Trauma Surgeon at Northwestern Memorial Hospital in Chicago from 2006 to 2010.
 He is a founding member of the Society of Complexity in Acute Illness (SCAI) and is the current president of the Swarm Development Group, one of the original organizations promoting the use of agent-based modeling for scientific investigation.
 He is the founder and director of the Fellowship in Translational Systems Biology at the University of Chicago.
 He is member of multiple medical and computer science societies, and serves on the editorial board of several journals.

-He has worked on the application of complex systems analysis to sepsis and inflammation since 1999, primarily using agent based modeling to create mechanistic models of various aspects of the acute inflammatory response, work that has evolved to the use of agent-based models as a means of dynamic knowledge representation to integrate multiple scales of biological phenomenon.
+He has worked on the application of complex systems analysis to sepsis and inflammation since 1999, primarily using agent-based modeling to create mechanistic models of various aspects of the acute inflammatory response.
+This work has evolved to the use of agent-based models as a means of dynamic knowledge representation to integrate multiple scales of biological phenomenons.
 The impetus for his work is the recognition that the Translational Dilemma has arisen from a bottleneck in the scientific cycle at the point of experiment and hypothesis evaluation.
-His research involves the development of: mechanism-based computer simulations in conjunction with biomedical research labs, high-performance/parallel computing architectures for agent-based models, artificial intelligence systems for modular model construction, and community-wide meta-science environments, all with the goal of facilitating transformative scientific research
+His research involves the development of: mechanism-based computer simulations in conjunction with biomedical research labs, high-performance/parallel computing architectures for agent-based models, artificial intelligence systems for modular model construction, and community-wide meta-science environments, all with the goal of facilitating transformative scientific research.

 Dr. M. A. Greenstein